Leonid Andreyev (1901), Translated by Dmitry Fadeyev (2017)

 But as he was saying this he was seeing a different picture: the wide open doors of the red tavern and in its dark depths the counter, showered with cheap liquor.
 And he was embraced by the bitter awareness of his weakness which he could not fight, and he wanted to shout, loudly and firmly: “I’ll go to Senista!
 To Senista!”

-But his head was filling up with gray, vacillating slime, and through it only the fringed kerchief remained visible.
+But his head was filling up with gray, wavering haze, and through it only the fringed kerchief remained visible.
 But there was no joy in it, only a stern reproach and a terrible warning.

 And on the first day of Easter, and on the second, Sazonka was drunk, got into fights, was beaten up, and spent the night at the precinct.
 And only on the fourth day he managed to get out to see Senista.